 1. Get out of the Green Closet

 Are you a spirited cannabis user as well as a supporter?
 Then advocate.
 Be proud of your lifestyle.
-It is really not all that different from vegans preaching about the benefits of their diet and how we should all become vegan too.
-Just don't be obnoxious about it.
+It is really not all that different from vegans preaching about the benefits of their diet and how we should all become vegan too (just try to be not as obnoxious about it).
 Become an ambassador for the Cannabis industry, whom is credible through personal experiences.
 Search for the positive changes that marijuana provided you and embrace them.
 Speak about your personal experiences and how cannabis has benefited you and how it can benefit others as well.

 I understand the dilemma for some who live in a state where it is still illegal through and through.
 However, you are still capable of spreading the word.
-Just be careful and aware of who you're telling, as I did when I lived in Arizona.
+Just be careful and aware of who you're telling.

 There are absolutely no “marijuana is safer than alcohol” excuses for driving while under the influence of Cannabis.
 Yes, health-wise it is safer than alcohol.
 In fact, according to the late research conducted by NHTSA, any drug is safer than alcohol, legal or illegal.